By Grace Bowden2019-07-12T07:02:00

-The so-called ‘Amazon tax’, first unveiled by Chancellor Philip Hammond in last year’s autumn Budget, will come into effect next April, according to draft legislation of the government’s next finance bill.
+The so-called ‘Amazon tax’ was first unveiled by chancellor Philip Hammond in last year’s autumn Budget and will come into effect next April, according to draft legislation of the government’s next finance bill.

 The move comes shortly after the White House threatened to impose tariffs on France for similar legislation, which it claimed unfairly targets American businesses.

 Please sign in now if you have a subscription or are already registered with us.

 Retail-Week.com provides premium, in-depth intelligence that helps retailers judge risks, spot opportunities and identify what they need to do to win in the digital economy.

 Register today for a taste of our high-quality intelligence and enjoy:

 Discover Retail Week register now

 Please note, if you have recently purchased a subscription, it may take a few minutes before your account is updated.